TimeMachine: A Time Series is Worth 4 Mambas for Long-term Forecasting: Hyperparameter Sensitivity Analysis and Ablation Study

 \subsection{Ablation of Residual Connections}

 Studies have shown the effectiveness of residual connection, including models using SSMs~\citep{mambatab} and CNNs~\citep{resnet}.
 In this section, we justify the two residual connections in our architecture: one from $E_2$ to the output of the two inner Mambas, and the other from $E_1$ to the output of $P_1$.
-These residual connections help stabilize training and reduce overfitting, especially for the smaller datasets with channel independence.
+Both of them use element-wise additions and help stabilize training and reduce overfitting, especially for the smaller datasets with channel independence.
 Supplementary Table~\ref{tab:res_connections} provides experimental justification, where the Res. column indicates the presence (\cmark) or absence (\xmark) of residual connections.
 We observe clear improvement on both datasets when residual connections are used.
 This motivated us to include residual connections in our architecture, and all results presented in Tables~\ref{tab:result} and~\ref{tab:result_long_l} incorporate these connections.